prysmaticlabs/documentation/website/docs/install/install-with-script-vNext.md

 ## Step 5: Run a beacon node using Prysm

 In this step, you'll run a beacon node using Prysm.
+First, navigate to your <code>consensus</code> directory.

 <Tabs groupId="os" defaultValue="others" values={[
     {label: 'Windows', value: 'win'},